 Pair with other effects that restrain movement.
 Spells like Hold Person and Web can do a decent job of accomplishing the same thing that grapple accomplishes — making sure a creature takes multiple rounds of damage from one casting of the spell.

-Beyond that, there are also several conditions that can reduce a target’s movement to 0, effectively guaranteeing multiple instances of CoD’s damage.
+Beyond that, several conditions can reduce a target’s movement to 0, effectively guaranteeing multiple instances of CoD’s damage.
 Those conditions are:

 -